 The one factor that may not be environmental is pollination.
-The first thing I consider when experiencing blossom drop is are the flowers being well pollinated.
+The first thing I consider when experiencing blossom drop is are the flowers are well pollinated.

-Even if your growing outdoors, if your experiencing blossom drop I would recommend hand-pollinating flowers several times to make sure they are well pollinated.
+Even if you’re growing outdoors, if you’re experiencing blossom drop I would recommend hand-pollinating flowers several times to make sure they are well pollinated.